 Just as Christians were growing in number within Eranshahr, so smaller numbers of Mazdaeans were spreading westward into Anatolia.
 In Armenia, despite its ruler's conversion to Christianity, there was still a significant Mazdaean presence.

 Christianity v Mazda-worship

 Each community had reasons for disapproving of the other: Christian sexual obsessions (virginity; celibacy) shocked Mazdaeans who were happy to marry their sisters (and vice versa).

 See here for a table highlighting the main differences and similarities:

 Mithraism(has to be mentioned)

 The men-only cult of Mithras, though taking its name from Mithra, the Iranian deity, seems to me to have no serious connection with Mazdaism or any Persian religion.
 It was extremely popular in the Roman army, and its underground chapels have been found all over the Roman empire.
 I would compare it to cults like Scientology in the modern world - an invented religion using familiar and exotic elements taken from the substrate of popular religions (eg, like Christianity it has a virgin birth, shepherds, baptism, communion and Satan).
-No Mithraeum has been found in Persia - the nearest was in the Roman garrison town of Dura-Europos.
+Its inventor/s - probably somewhere between 50 BC and AD 50 - were familiar with Indian scriptures and Greek philosophy - especially Plato's Timaeus.
+The earliest Roman inscription referring to Mithras is from AD 194.
+No Mithraeum has been found in Persia, "and probably never will be" - the nearest was in the Roman garrison town of Dura-Europos.
+More on Mithraism here